sciZer0/newdiscoveries/a/README.md

 <i>For example, as the subject this might be you (your Hand) or the Universe (Invisible Hand -- Gravitational Force).</i>

-Since while free-falling the 20 kg object during any given second the Force (Gravitational Force) is the same, 196 Newtons (196 N); and since during any given second the pushed 20 kg object is moving the distance different in size, "official" science says the following:
+Since while free-falling of the 20 kg object -- during any given second the Force (Gravitational Force) is the same, 196 Newtons (196 N); and since during any given second the pushed 20 kg object is moving the distance different in size, "official" science says the following:

 Energy (Resource) being spent by the Universe on Work